Vice-Director of Culinary Arts –

 In 2018, Chef Danniel was a finalist in the One of the Best Craftsmen in France (Meilleur Ouvrier de France - MOF) competition, in pastry/confectionery.

-Today, Chef Danniel is Vice-Director of Culinary Arts and Operations Director at Le Cordon Bleu Paris.
+Today, Chef Danniel is Vice-Director of Culinary Arts and Head of Le Cordon Bleu Pastry & Boulangerie Departments at Le Cordon Bleu Paris.